DanGravel/SYSC4806/README.md

 - Editor can delete files if they want
 - Allow editors to assign articles to a reviewer
 - Editor can assign a date for the reviewer to submit a review by
+- The reviewer can download the article to view it
 - Reviewers can download the article to look over it and upload a review for the article
 - The editor can accept or reject a review